Napcio/project_1_image_processing/README.md

 - `blur` - Applies a mild blur to the image **Algorithm**: Generate a kernel of Gaussian weights according to the formula (1 / (2\*pi\*s^2))  \* e^(-(x^2 + y^2) / 2\*s^2)
   In this implementation, the kernel set to 5x5 using a standard deviation of 2.
-  Convolve the image with the generated kernel.
+To avoid stark changes in brightness, normalize the kernel by summing all their values, then dividing each of them by that sum.
+Finally, convolve the image with the generated kernel.
 	- x, y = distance from center pixel
 	- s = standard deviation (determines how blurry the image becomes)